meeque/tls-playground/server-nginx/README.md

 ## Setup and Run

-Both nginx virtual hosts come with a working out-of-the-box TLS configuration.
+All nginx virtual hosts come with a working out-of-the-box TLS configuration.
 However, this project does not ship with hardcoded server certificates.
 Thus you will first need to bootstrap the [TLS Playground CA](../ca/), then create appropriate server certificates.
 After CA bootstrapping, run the following commands in the root directory of the TLS Playground:

+    ca/ca.sh request ca1 server-nginx/servers/server0/tls/server.config
     ca/ca.sh request ca1 server-nginx/servers/server1/tls/server.config
     ca/ca.sh request ca1 server-nginx/servers/server2/tls/server.config